I would say that 90% of the questions I receive from entrepreneurs center around one thing: taxes.

 How do you handle taxes as an independent contractor?

-When you work as an independent contract, you are essentially running your own business as a sole proprietor.
+When you work as an independent contractor, you are essentially running your own business as a sole proprietor.

 The good news?
 This means you can deduct all those expenses you cover on your own dime against the money you make.